postageapp/postageapp-java/README.md

 #### Manually

-You can also go ahead and download the .jar package from the github Downloads page if you wish to manually include the library into your project
+You ahead and download the latest release tag and you can build the uber jar for requiring into your project as well as a thin jar if you wish to include the other dependencies yourself.
+Once you download the tag, go into the project directory and run:

+	mvn clean package

+Inside the target/ folder you will have uber jar as well as the thin jar.

 ### Usage